mirfan899/sppas/Packager/doc/03_annotations/34_tokenization.md

 4. `ortho`
 5. `toe`

-The first tier that is matching is used (case-insensitive search).

-Text normalization produces a file with "-tokens" appended to its name, i.e. "oriana1-tokens.xra" for the previous example.
+Text normalization produces a file with "-token" appended to its name, i.e. "oriana1-token.xra" for the previous example.
 By default, this file is including only one tier with the resulting normalization and with name "Tokens".
 To get other versions of the normalized transcription, click on the "Configure" text then check the expected tiers.

 Read the "Introduction" of this chapter for a better understanding of the difference between "standard" and "faked" results.

 ![Text normalization workflow](./etc/figures/tokworkflow.bmp)

-To perform the text normalization process, click on the Text normalization activation button, select the language and click on the "Configure..." blue text to fix options.
+To perform the text normalization process, click on the Text Normalization activation button, select the language and click on the "Configure..." blue text to fix options.

-### Perform Text normalization with the CLI
+### Perform Text Normalization with the CLI

-`normalize.py` is the program to perform Text normalization, i.e. the text normalization of a given file or a raw text.
+`normalize.py` is the program to perform Text Normalization, i.e. the text normalization of a given file or a raw text.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~